 Working through a co-operative

 Co-operatives apply democracy, economic justice, and human rights to the workplace.
 I have chosen to run my paid work through an entrepreneurs' co-operative, because I cherish these values.
 Everyone should have access to well-paid work where they enjoy autonomy in collaborative and respectful settings.
-By being a member of the co-op, I contribute financially and personally to supporting it.
+By being a member and an associate at the co-op, I support it through financial contributions, and through participation and leadership in its decision-making.

 My co-op and I pay all of our taxes in France - as simple as that.

 My co-op is called CAE Bourgogne, which roughly translates as Business and Employment Co-operative Burgundy.
-Within this, the branch I belong to is called L'Envol, a word that refers to birds taking off to fly (we have other specialised branches for colleagues working in the construction sector and in personal services such as childcare).
-The co-op is based in Dijon, Burgundy.
+The co-op headquarters are in Dijon, Burgundy.
 Our website is here.

 co-op belongs to the sector we call 'social and solidarity economy' in